jkutner/jruby-async-servlets-example/README.md

 This project demonstrates how to use non-blocking IO with Servlet 3.1 and JRuby

-To try it, clone the app and then these commands:
+To try it, clone the app and then run these commands:

 ```sh-session
 $ bundle install